-If you’re going to be backpacking in Mexico and travelling between different areas, you’re going to need to be well-prepared.
+If you’re going to be backpacking in Mexico and travelling between different areas, you’re going to need to be well-prepared and well packed.
 Trying to decide what to pack for Mexico can be a bit overwhelming, right?

 Sit back, follow this handy travel checklist for Mexico and get ready to enjoy some tacos:

 Before you start packing your bags for Mexico, you should check whether you need a VISA and any other travel documents for entry into the country.
 VISAs and travel documents are on the first section of the Mexico travel checklist and should be organised before you book your flights.

 If you’re a US citizen or a UK citizen travelling to Mexico for leisure, then you will be able to gain a 6-month tourist VISA on arrival into the country.